julianoaj/docker-php-laravel-nginx-mysql/README.md

 <p>With Docker Compose I'm running three containers, each one with: Nginx, PHP (with composer, xdebug and configs) and MySql.</p>

 <p>
-The purpose of this guide is to give some reference and help, don't feel tied in the same configs.
+The purpose of this guide is to give some reference and help, don't feel tied to the same configs.
 </p>

 <section style="padding: 10px;">